patrickmichalina/fusing-angular/README.md

 ### Electron Features
 - [x] App compiled to V8 bytecode via [bytenode](https://github.com/OsamaAbbas/bytenode) so that you can protect your source code.
 - [ ] Configured to ouput windows, mac, and linux builds.

+### Caveats
+- No CSS preprocessor.
+Just use plain CSS w/ css-variables.
+- AOT is a requirement at this time.

 ## Commands
 | Command  | Info |